DevExpress/devextreme-documentation/concepts/05 Widgets/List/45 End-User Interaction/01 Touch-Screen Gestures.md

 - **Long Tap**
 Long tap can be used to access the commands of the [context menu](/concepts/05%20Widgets/List/40%20Item%20Context%20Menu.md '/Documentation/Guide/Widgets/List/Item_Context_Menu/').
 Performing this gesture raises the [itemHold](/api-reference/10%20UI%20Widgets/dxList/4%20Events/itemHold.md '/Documentation/ApiReference/UI_Widgets/dxList/Events/#itemHold') event.
 To handle it, assign a function to the [onItemHold](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/onItemHold.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#onItemHold') option, or subscribe to this event using the [on(eventName, eventHandler)](/api-reference/10%20UI%20Widgets/Component/3%20Methods/on(eventName_eventHandler).md '/Documentation/ApiReference/UI_Widgets/dxList/Methods/#oneventName_eventHandler') method just like it is demonstrated for the swipe gesture earlier on.

     You can also specify the time period the UI component should wait before raising the **itemHold** event.
-For this purpose, change the [itemHoldTimeout](/api-reference/10%20UI%20Widgets/CollectionWidget/1%20Configuration/itemHoldTimeout.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#itemHoldTimeout') option.
+For this purpose, change the [itemHoldTimeout](/api-reference/10%20UI%20Widgets/CollectionWidget/1%20Configuration/itemHoldTimeout.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#itemHoldTimeout') property.

     ---
     ##### jQuery